Spring 2021 Graduate Student Information

 The Annenberg School is aware of the profound disruption that the COVID-19 pandemic has caused, and the impact it’s having on the research and scholarship of doctoral students.
 We are making every effort to support our Ph.D. students during this time.

-Penn’s and Annenberg’s normal grading and course registration (add, drop, withdrawal, and pass/fail) policies will resume.
+Penn’s and Annenberg’s normal grading and course registration (add, drop, withdrawal, and pass/fail) policies are in effect.

 As a reminder, official university guidance is that all non-essential members of the university community should continue to work from home, and for the safety of the entire campus community that should continue to be the default except in exceptional circumstances.
 However, it is understood that students may need uninterrupted workspace.

 Joanne Murray will be coordinating office assignments for the academic year.
 Please note that officemates must create a staggered schedule (splitting days, splitting days of the week, or any other mutually agreed upon schedule) so that no more than one person may work in the office at a time.
 This will apply to all days and hours that the building is open.
 Each office must submit its plan to Joanne Murray.
 She can also coordinate with Teaching Fellows (TFs) who may need to use another designated space in the Annenberg building.
 Please consult the building procedures for information on masks and other safety requirements.